abecms/abecms/docs/abe-handlebars-helpers.md

 > Abe handlebars helpers will make your template designer life easy !

 ## attrAbe

 ## className
+### Description
+This helper replaces unwanted characters from a string to make it ressemble a className.

+e.g. My string ! => my_string

 ## cleanTab

 ## slugify

 ## ifCond
+### Description
+This helper checks if a condition is true and return the block if it's the case.

 ## ifIn
+### Description
+This helper checks if a string is contained inside an array and returns the bloc, if it's  the case.

 ## raw

 ### usage (in template) :